-Our procedures will be in line with Bromley and London Child Protection Procedures (updated 2019).
-We will ensure that:
+Our procedures will be in line with Bromley and London Child Protection Procedures (updated 2020) We will ensure that:

-- We have a Designated Safeguarding Lead who will, in line with recommendations in Keeping Children Safe in Education 2019 undertake formal training at two yearly intervals.
+- We have a Designated Safeguarding Lead who will, in line with recommendations in Keeping Children Safe in Education 2020 undertake formal training at two yearly intervals.
 In addition, their knowledge and skills will be refreshed at regular intervals e.g by attending borough updates, and at least annually.
 All other staff will undertake training as part of their induction and then regular refresher training. - Our Designated Safeguarding Lead and/or a deputy will always be available to staff during school hours. - All members of staff develop their understanding of the signs and indicators of abuse or need.
 (Appendix 1) - All members of staff know how to respond to a pupil who discloses abuse.
 (Appendix 2 and What to do if you think a child is being abused (March 2015) copies kept in staffroom and on the shared drive under 'Safeguarding') - All staff will be kept up-dated on safeguarding issues and will be able to identify concerns and understand procedures to protect and safeguard children and young people.
-Issues include: Children Missing from Care and Home, Sexually Exploited Children, Children Witnessing Domestic Violence, Young Carers, Young Runaways, Forced Marriages, Female Genital Mutilation, Children at risk of Radicalisation. - All members of staff are aware of any immediate/urgent action required to assist the child, eg emergency medical treatment. - All members of staff will report concerns to the Designated Lead using the online 'Safeguard software' system.
+Issues include: Sexually Exploited Children, Children Witnessing Domestic Violence, Young Carers, Female Genital Mutilation, Children at risk of Radicalisation. - All members of staff are aware of any immediate/urgent action required to assist the child, eg emergency medical treatment. - All members of staff will report concerns to the Designated Lead using the online 'Safeguard software' system.
 Any immediate concern will be responded to by the Designated Safeguarding lead or one of her deputies within 24 hours. - Where a child is in immediate danger or at risk of harm, the Designated Safeguarding Lead or one of her deputies should be informed immediately and the concerns logged on 'Safeguard Software' as soon as possible after.
-A referral should be made to children's social care or the police immediately. - All parents/carers/volunteers will be made aware of the school's Child Protection/Safeguarding Procedures. - All staff are responsible for reporting concerns regarding a colleague's behaviour.
-See Whistle-blowing Procedures copy kept in staffroom policies file. - The school's procedures will be regularly reviewed and up-dated. - All staff will have seen a copy of this policy and new staff will be given a copy as part of their induction programme and also training on how to use the 'Safeguard Software' system.
+A referral should be made to children's social care or the police immediately.

-Governors will receive regular reports about numbers of child protection referrals, allegations against school staff and other child protection/safeguarding matters at PPC committee meetings.
+- All parents/carers/volunteers will be made aware of the school's Child Protection/Safeguarding Procedures. - All staff are responsible for reporting concerns regarding a colleague's behaviour.
+See Compass Academy Whistle Blowing Policy (Autumn 2018) available on staff share under 'Compass MAT policies'. - The school's procedures will be regularly reviewed and up-dated. - All staff will have seen a copy of this policy and new staff will be given a copy as part of their induction programme and also training on how to use the 'Safeguard Software' system. - Governors will receive regular reports about numbers of child protection referrals, allegations against school staff and other child protection/safeguarding matters at committee meetings.